open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 ```

 -   **(1)**
-    Fetches a reference to the service.
+    Fetches a reference to the service using the `useService` hook from `"open-pioneer:react-hooks"`.
 -   **(2)**
     React's [`useState`](https://reactjs.org/docs/hooks-state.html) is used to manage the component's click count.
 -   **(3)**